icyJoseph/react-performance-study/README.md

 > Notice the `export default React.memo(Visitor)`

-Since, the Visitor React Element is has very shallow props, we can make it into a function and memoize it.
+Since, the Visitor React Element has very shallow props, we can make it into a function and memoize it.
 This means, avoid recalculating the what to render, given the same inputs.

 There's a couple of ways to do this: